 The company has built other stores in about a 300 mile radius from central Oklahoma, ensuring that everything sold has the same standard of freshness and quality.
 I have purchased items in several Braum’s locations in western Oklahoma and Texas, and I believe that there is really no difference in the stores regardless of where they are located.

 With such a wide variety of items produced, there will of course be both hits and misses.
 I think some of the best items in the store are the ice cream, milk, butter, bread, and pimiento cheese spread.
 The misses involve some of the ice cream flavors, some types of bread, and definitely some of the grilled items from the restaurant.
-I do not expect everyone to have the same tastes as I do, but I will provide my experiences with the items I have tried.
+My tastes will of course not reflect those of all readers, but I will provide my experiences with the items I have tried.

 The location at Rockwell and Hefner in northwest Oklahoma City was recently rebuilt, with the new store and restaurant opening in 2017.
 The old one had been there at least since the 1980’s and was probably in need of upgrading (the major problem I saw was that it was too small to stock some of the items I found at other Braum’s locations).

 Knowing that all stores serve the same food, though, I can say that the best item I have found is the Grilled Chicken.
 From time to time they have offered it with green chile, which makes it even better, but I do think the chicken sandwich is fairly good in itself.
-The Chicken Club Sandwich is a good choice from the menu they have all the time.
+The Chicken Club Sandwich is a good choice when the green chile is not available.

 I did not care for the one that was battered (Crispy Chicken Sandwich) compared to the one that was grilled.

 The French Fries are fairly good, and I do not think there is anything that especially distinguishes them as being especially good or bad.

 I took a picture of the Apple Cranberry Walnut Chicken Salad.
 The person who ordered it did not think it was especially good, but I cannot say from personal experience.